Skip to content

 Age is Just a Number with SPI:

 The SPI transcends age barriers.
 Whether you're teaching kindergarteners or adult learners, the SPI methodology empowers educators to craft lessons, tasks, and evaluations that are both imaginative and adaptable.
-By doing so, students are provided platforms where they can express their understanding in ways they resonate with most.
+By doing so, students are provided platforms where they can express their understanding in ways that resonate with most.

 The significance?
 When students are engrossed in their learning journey, there's a surge of the neurotransmitter dopamine in their brains, which is instrumental in memory formation and retention.